Our Personal Injury Lawyer specialize in Brain Injury, Coma, & Concussion that, in IL, are usually from trauma sustained by a fall or car accident.

 - usually begins 1-week after concussion and lasts for 2-3 weeks

-- triggered by certain head movements , e.g., looking down at floor when vacuuming
+- Vertigo is triggered by certain head movements , e.g., looking down at floor when vacuuming

-- May experience ringing in the ears, nystagmus (jerking eye movement), loss of hearing
+- With vertigo you may also experience ringing in the ears, nystagmus (jerking eye movement), loss of hearing

 - Hearing Loss